 The South Island Kokako Charitable Trust (SIKCT) was founded in May 2010.
 There are 5 trustees being Ron Nilsson, Rhys Buckingham, Nigel Babbage, Euan Kennedy and Andrew Macalister.
 Rhys and Ron have made significant contributions over the years towards safeguarding some of New Zealand’s iconic wildlife, having been involved in the early conservation efforts to save the kakapo and Black robin.
-We would also like to acknowledge John Kendrik who has contributed much to the search for the South Island kokako.
-John is well known for his sound recordings of New Zealand birds which we often hear on National Radio.
+Amongst others we would also like to acknowledge the late John Kendrick who contributed much to the search for the South Island kokako.
+John was well known for his sound recordings of New Zealand birds which we often hear on National Radio.

 A considerable body of scientific evidence has been gathered over the past thirty years in support of the continued existence of the South Island kokako.
 Yet due to the bird’s incredibly shy and secretive visual nature, coupled with its unusual nature of, very rarely producing vocalizations, it has proven impossible to date, to acquire unequivocal video or photographic evidence.
 Please refer to “Evidence” under “About”, for further discussion.

 Herein, lays the controversy that has shrouded the Grey Ghost in mystery for many years, a misconception by antagonists that South Island kokako must behave like North Island kokako, which consequently are relatively conspicuous in nature.
 Antagonists could be forgiven for wondering why no video or photographic evidence, has arisen to date.
 Protagonists, who have had rare and brief encounters with South Island kokako, know full well, that nothing could be further from the truth.